 Perry, MO 63462

 Order Mistake or Defective Item purchased from Ed Brown Products, Inc. (excluding firearms and

 - Contact us within 30 days of the invoice date to get your RMA#.

 - Return the wrong or defective item(s) back to us prepaid in the original packaging along with a note stating which item(s) you expected to receive.

-- We will process the return within two business days.
+- We will process the return promptly.
 Any price difference will be charged or credited accordingly.
 Only new, unused parts will be accepted for exchange or refund, but we understand installation mistakes can happen, and are willing to sell you a replacement at a discount if you return the modified part.
 Returns for other reasons no fault of our own are subject to a 20% restock fee.
 Shipping charges are non-refundable.

 Order Mistake or Defective Item NOT purchased from Ed Brown Products, Inc. (excluding firearms and CD-ROMs)